-Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 0 0 0 0

-Course on a special topic in Social Sciences.
+SSC299 Special Topic Lecture Hours Laboratory Hours Semester Credits Total Contact Hours 0 0 0 0 Course on a special topic in Social Sciences.
 May be used as an elective and repeated as topic changes.
-Prerequisite: As Appropriate

-SSC332 Global Political Economics

-Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 3 45 0 45

-Based on political, economic, and geopolitical study of contemporary processes of globalization.
+Prerequisite: As Appropriate SSC332 Global Political Economics Laboratory Hours Semester Credits Lecture Hours Total Contact Hours 3 45 0 45 Based on political, economic, and geopolitical study of contemporary processes of globalization.
 Comparative analysis of various economic and political systems.
 New realities of the transitional economic systems.
 Current economic and social development of West Europe, Russia and Eurasia, China, the Middle East, Latin America, and Africa in context of global economic, cultural, military, and political relations with the United States.
-Prerequisite: ENG100

-Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 0 0 0 0

-Advanced course on a special topic in Social Sciences.
+Prerequisite: ENG100 SSC399 Special Topic Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 0 0 0 0 Advanced course on a special topic in Social Sciences.
 May be used as an elective and repeated as topic changes.
-Prerequisite: As Appropriate

-Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 0 0 0 0

-Advanced course on a special topic in Social Sciences.
+Prerequisite: As Appropriate SSC499 Special Topic Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 0 0 0 0 Advanced course on a special topic in Social Sciences.
 May be used as an elective and repeated as topic changes.
-Prerequisite: As Appropriate

-SWE101 Introduction to Scripting: Python for Non-programmers
+Prerequisite: As Appropriate SWE100 Introduction to Scripting: Python Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 3 30 30 60 This class is a practical introduction to programming using the Python programming language.
+Topics include the concepts of declarative ("what") versus imperative ("how") programming, problem breakdown, and solution techniques.
+Basic subjects and terms in computer science will be introduced, such as data structures, efficiency of a program and object oriented programming.
+Emphasis is put on the syntax of the programming language, and the process of starting with a problem and writing a program to solve it.
+Students will implement several small programming projects during the course.
+Prerequisites: None SWE110 C Programming Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 4 45 30 75 Introduction to hardware and software tools.
+CPU, memory, disks and files.
+Program development flow.
+Introduction to C programming: lexical elements, operators, fundamental data types, flow of controls, functions, recursions, arrays, pointers, strings, bit-wise operators, structures, unions, file manipulation.
+Students learn structured programming paradigm.
+Prerequisite: MATH115 OR MATH116

-Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 3 30 30 60
+SWE: SWE115 Web Programming: HTML5, CSS and JavaScript Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 3 30 30 60